geojeff/busser/docs/CoffeeScriptHelp.md

 CoffeeScript Help
 -----------------

-Here are several things that may make CoffeeScript *worth it* for the learning and adjustment required for its use, instead of using straight javascript, whether in the context of busser/busboy or in general:
+Here are features that may make CoffeeScript *worth it* for the learning and adjustment required for its use, whether in the context of busser/busboy or in general:

 * **less code**.
 After all the conventions offered by CoffeeScript are used, there are fewer lines of code, not just by the omission of {} and () but by the language features